 Feeling overwhelmed can come from having your long to-do list in your head.
 Storing all the things you want to do in your mind along with all your thoughts, problems and even solutions can cause anxiety, stress and overwhelm.
 Our minds are wonderful they hold so much information.
 Yet, one of the best things we can do for our mental health is a brain dump, write down all your ideas, thoughts and concerns to get them out of your head where we can organise them better.

 What is a brain dump?

 Literally, with a brain dump, you write down everything you are storing in your mind.
 A simple brain dump is healthy as it can stop you from being overwhelmed.

-But I write daily to do lists?
+But I write daily to-do lists.

 A brain dump is a way to declutter your thoughts, the list in your head.
 This is so you can focus on the priorities in your life and what you need to do.
-Doing a brain dump helps you to organize your thoughts, gain clarity, direction and focus.
+Doing a brain dump helps you to organize your thoughts, and gain clarity, direction and focus.

 How do you do a brain dump?

 The easiest way to do a brain dump is to grab a journal, your diary or notebook or get the brain dump template.
 Also, grab your pens.
 The next step is to;